New York City ethnic enclaves: West African

-Caribbean American
+Caribbean

 According to the 2010 US Census data on brooklyn.com there are approximately 370,000 (16.4%) Caribbean descendants in Brooklyn.
 That figure includes persons who identify as Dominican (3.3%), but does not include the (7.4%) Puerto Rican population.
 Including Puerto Ricans, there are approximately 560,000 (23.8%) persons of Caribbean descent in Brooklyn.
 Similar, but not identical demographics in America exist in Miami, but there are fewer people of Cuban descent in New York.

-Guyanese, Surinamese, Jamaica, and Trinidadian
+Guyanese, Surinamese, Jamaican, and Trinidadian

-New York City has large Guyanese, Surinamese, and Trinidadian communities, which not only includes Afro-Caribbeans, but also Indo-Caribbeans, Indo-Guyanese, Indo-Surinamese, Indo-Jamaican, and Indo-Trinidadian (Indo-Caribbean Americans).
+New York City has large Guyanese, Surinamese, and Trinidadian communities, which not only includes Afro-Caribbeans, but also Indo-Caribbeans; Indo-Guyanese, Indo-Surinamese, Indo-Jamaican, and Indo-Trinidadian (Indo-Caribbean Americans).
 The largest one is in Ozone Park, Queens, on the area located in between 101st and Liberty Avenues; this neighborhood extends to Richmond Hill, along Liberty Avenue between Lefferts Boulevard and the Van Wyck Expressway.
 Guyanese and Trinidadians in New York City number around 227,582 as of 2014.